proxy-app/Proxy/PROXY-LOG.md

 02/28/2021 - Geohashing on all listings.
 Starting to consider UI, unit testing, and how landmarks would intervene.

 March

+03/07/2021 - Midterms are going on.
+No major updates to report.

 April
 May